msv-lab/llm-play/README.md

 Run the following command to ask a question directly:

-    llm-query "What is the capital of China?"
+    llm-play "What is the capital of China?"

 You can input a query stored in a file, such as `prompt.md`:

-    llm-query < prompt.md
+    llm-play < prompt.md

 or

-    llm-query --prompt prompt.md
+    llm-play --prompt prompt.md

 Write the response to a file (e.g., `output.md`):

-    llm-query "What is the capital of China?" > output.md
+    llm-play "What is the capital of China?" > output.md

 For convenience, default settings such as the model and its temperature can be configured globally using the option `-c/--configure`.
-These settings are saved in `~/.llm_query.yaml`:
+These settings are saved in `~/.llm_play.yaml`:

-    llm-query -c
+    llm-play -c

 Command-line options take precedence over the default settings.